ipfs-inactive/research-bitswap/analysis/prelim_strategy_analysis.md

     ($U_2$) for all initial pairs of actions, then TFT is an SPNE.
     Mathematically, TFT is an SPNE if and only if $U_2' \leq U_2$ for all possible initial actions.

+Note that since each user only has a single peer (the other user), when a player plays $R$ they allocate all of their bandwidth to the other user.

 Let's look at the case where the initial pair of actions is $(D, D)$.